cpressler/simpleMobileTest/README.md

  * mvn test -Dplatform=ios -Dtestsite=local  -Dcapability=capabilities/local-ios-iphone11-13.4.json
  * mvn test -Dplatform=ios -Dtestsite=saucelabs -Dcapability=capabilities/saucelabs-ios-iphone.json ( not working yet)

+## Running the test in Intellij
+ For each configuration you need to define system properties in the configuratio settings

+ Add somthing like this to the VM arguments  Run menu -> Edit Configurations -Dplatform=android -Dtestsite=local -Dcapability=capabilities/local-android-nexus-s-api28.json

+ or
+ -Dplatform=android -Dtestsite=saucelabs -Dcapability=capabilities/saucelabs-android-google-pixel.json

+ or
+ -Dplatform=ios -Dtestsite=local -Dcapability=capabilities/local-ios-iphone11-13.4.json

 #### Example python tests
 There are also a couple of python tests in this project as as reference also